 The Center for the Advancement of the Humanities is home to the Association of Marquette University Women Chair in Humanistic Studies.
 Established in 1963, the AMUW Chair in Humanistic Studies brings distinguished scholars to Marquette to teach, lecture and interact with students.

-The Association of Marquette University Women (AMUW) and Marquette’s Center for the Advancement of the Humanities are pleased to announce the selection of the 2022-2023 AMUW Women’s Chair in Humanistic Studies.
-Dr. Mariana Ortega, Associate Professor of Philosophy and Women’s, Gender and Sexuality Studies at Pennsylvania State University, will join the Marquette Department of Philosophy in August.
+The Association of Marquette University Women (AMUW) and the Center for the Advancement of the Humanities are pleased to announce the selection of the 2023-2024 AMUW Women’s Chair in Humanistic Studies.
+Dr. Amina Gautier, Associate Professor of English at the University of Miami, will join the English department at Marquette University in August 2023.

 Dr. Gautier is a scholar of nineteenth-century American literature and award-winning fiction writer.
 Since receiving her Ph.D. in English Literature from the University of Pennsylvania, her scholarly essays and reviews have appeared in numerous publications, including African American Review, The Cambridge Companion to The American Short Story, Critical Insights: Frederick Douglass, Daedalus, Journal of American History, Libraries and Culture, Nineteenth Century Contexts, and Whitman Noir: Essays on Black America and the Good Grey Poet.